 The contract also remains binding in cases where individual points of its terms & conditions or individual figures in the terms & conditions of delivery may become legally ineffective.
 The gap caused by elimination of an ineffective provision must be filled in a manner fully reflecting the original aim and spirit of the contract.

-11.1 All disputes or claims arising from or in connection with this contract, including disputes about its validity, violation, annulment or revocation shall be settled in a final manner in accordance with the rules of arbitration of the International Court of Arbitration at the Austrian Chamber of Commerce (Vienna Rules) by three arbitration judges appointed in accordance with these rules.
+(1) All disputes or claims that arise from or in connection with this contract, including disputes about its validity, infringement, dissolution or its being rendered null and void shall be settled in accordance with German Law before the District Court (Landgericht) in Ulm.

-11.2 German material law applies, which exempts the UN Convention on the International Sale of Goods and any legal conflicts associated with the provisions of a different legislature.
+(2) German Law applies, which exempts the UN Convention on the International Sale of Goods and any legal conflicts associated with the provisions of a different legislature.